 You may select any research topic that is related to international relations or comparative politics.
-The following lists some of the research questions that were investigated in previous years: Use it for inspiration if necessary but develop your own final research question.
+The following lists some of the topics investigated in previous years: Use it for inspiration if necessary but develop your own final research question.
+In fact, many of these questions are too broad as they are currently stated.

 - What factors explain the recent emergence of 'populist' regimes in liberaldemocratic states? - Are democratic states less likely to wage war than non-democratic states? - Is the global gap in wealth increasing or decreasing?
-Why? - Has globalization ended? - Is nuclear proliferation a global security threat? - Has the US "war on terror" been effective?
-Are there other ways of responding to the threat of terrorism that might be more successful? - Has the Trump presidency fundamentally altered the course of American foreign policy? - Is American power in decline?
-If so, what effect will this have on the international system? - Why does the international community forcefully intervene in some humanitarian emergencies but not in others?

-- What role (if any) has the International Criminal Court played in protecting global human rights? - Do international economic sanctions work? - Has the World Trade Organization successfully leveled the field for global trade?
-Are "developing" and "developed" countries able to take equal advantage of the Organization and its rules? - Is the World Bank an agent for development or underdevelopment? - Does the Paris Agreement offer a robust solution to global warming?
-Why or why not?
+Why? - Has globalization ended? - Is nuclear proliferation a global security threat? - Did the Trump presidency fundamentally alter the course of American foreign policy? - Is American power in decline?
+If so, what effect will this have on the international system? - Why does the international community forcefully intervene in some humanitarian emergencies but not in others? - What role (if any) has the International Criminal Court played in protecting global human rights? - Do international economic sanctions work? - Is the World Bank an agent for development or underdevelopment? - Does the Paris Agreement offer a robust solution to global warming?
+Why or why not? - Does state power and national self-interest explain the global response to the COVID pandemic? - Select an international organization or a particular case/event/conflict/treaty that you want to study in greater detail